mvysny/karibu-migration/README.md

 * Use `addThemeVariants(ComboBoxVariant.AlignCenter)` from karibu-tools instead of `ValoTheme.COMBOBOX_ALIGN_CENTER`
 * There are no direct replacements for `ValoTheme.COMBOBOX_TINY`, `ValoTheme.COMBOBOX_LARGE`, `ValoTheme.COMBOBOX_HUGE`
   and `ValoTheme.COMBOBOX_BORDERLESS`.
+* `setEmptySelectionAllowed()` -  When [allowed] was set to true, the Vaadin 8 ComboBox used to show an additional item representing the `null` value.
+This is hard to emulate via DataProvider; the easiest replacement is to simply show or hide the clear button.
+Also see [Adding support for null values to Vaadin ComboBox](https://mvysny.github.io/vaadin-combobox-null-value/) for more details.

 ## RadioButtonGroup